Telios-org/telios-sdk/README.md

 ## What does this SDK do?

 This SDK provides methods for interacting with the Telios Client-Server API.
-It comes with everything needed for sending/receiving encrypted data, registering a new account, creating mailboxes, and registering aliases.
+It comes with everything needed for sending/receiving encrypted data, registering a new account, creating mailboxes, and creating shared drives.

 ## Installation